Facebooktwitterredditpinterestlinkedintumblr

 What is an LCD Monitor?

 The twisting of these molecules changes how they reflect light, which alters the amount of light passing through each pixel on the monitor.
-The light can be off, dimmed, or brightened by varying the electrical charge to the crystals.
+The light can be off, dimmed, or brightened by varying the electrical charge of the crystals.

 The LCD monitor consists of many layers, thus requiring more depth than an LED screen to accommodate all these components.